rrhone/ePortfolio/README.md

 This project was enhanced in three key areas to demonstrate core computer science competencies:

 ### 1. Role-Based Access Control (Software Design & Engineering)
+- Integrated Firebase Authentication to securely manage user login and registration
-- Added a `LoginActivity` to select role (Admin or User)
+- Implemented role selection (Admin or User) at account creation using Firestore to persist roles
-- Used `SharedPreferences` to persist user role
-- Restricted access to add/edit/delete features for non-admin users
+- Restricted access to sensitive features like adding, editing, or deleting items based on user role
-- Shared logout/navigation menu using a custom `BaseActivity`
+- Dynamically adjusted navigation and menu options through a shared BaseActivity to reflect the logged-in user's role

-### 2. Low-Stock Alerts + Real-Time Search (Algorithms & Data Structures)
+### 2. Low-Stock Alerts w/ Real-Time Search (Algorithms & Data Structures)
-- Items with quantity less than 5 are visually flagged in the UI
+- Items with quantity below 5 are visually flagged in the UI
-- Implemented a dynamic search bar for real-time filtering of inventory
+- Implemented a dynamic search bar for real-time filtering inventory items
 - Optimized RecyclerView updates for performance and usability

-### 3. Inventory Audit Trail (Databases)
+### 3. Firebase Firestore Integration (Databases)
-- Added a new Room table `InventoryLog` to track all item changes
-- Each log stores: action type, item name, user role, and timestamp
-- Logs displayed in a dedicated screen for admin review
+- Replaced the local Room database with Firebase Firestore for real-time, cloud-based data storage
+- Updated all CRUD operations to work with Firestore collections and documents
+- Ensured seamless data sync across devices with Firestore’s real-time listeners
+- Simplified future scalability and remote access to inventory data

 ---

 ## Tech Stack
 - **Language:** Java
 - **Database:** Room (SQLite abstr
-- **Backend Services:** Firebase Authentication, Firebase Firestoreaction)
+- **Backend Services:** Firebase Authentication, Firebase Firestore)
 - **Architecture:** MVVM-lite with centralized `BaseActivity`
 - **Tools:** Android Studio, Git, GitHub
 - **Version Control:** Git with feature branches for enhancements